 If you leave your brand open to a variety of interpretations you’ll find it harder (and much more expensive) to build brand awareness.
 That’s why it’s so important to be consistent at every application both on and offline meaning every touchpoint your customers have with your brand should embody the brand promises and values dependably and understandably.
 After we’ve developed your brand identity it’s not only important to have a library of the brand assets so all the stakeholders can roll out the brand.
 But its also key to have a set of brand guidelines or what we call a brand book.

 Hopefully, you’ve identified the most important touch-points for your brand?
 Identifying your customers’ path to purchase will help but start with where your brand currently lives?
 You don’t want a mix of language or graphics assets or worse still different logos.
 So planning how you will activate your new brand is also critical be that via a soft or hard launch.
 As more applications are designed as the brand is developed these can be added to your brand book to improve consistency.

 What are the most important things to consider with Brand Applications?

-Start by remembering that you are creating a consistent brand experience.
+Start by remembering that you are creating a consistent brand experience through your brand applications.

 As we’ve said above consistency is key which importantly is not just what you are but also how you saying it.
-If you are building your brand around being environmentally responsible then do exactly that with your brand applications.
+If you are building your brand around being environmentally responsible then do exactly that with how you amplify your brand.
 Martin Dorey found out the hard way that brand application can shot you in the foot when his new book No. More.
 Plastic. arrived from the publishers wrapped in plastic.

 • What needs to be replaced or updated? i.e what needs to be rebranded to be consistent?
 Can this be done as a soft or hard roll out?